Flag of the European Union EU Clinical Trials Register Help

 Timeframe for reporting adverse events

-All serious and non-serious AEs were collected once the caregiver/patient had signed the ICF and until the post-treatment follow-up (Visit 10) or 28 days after the last dose of study drug.
+All serious and non-serious AEs were collected once the caregiver/participant had signed the informed consent form (ICF) and until the post-treatment follow-up (Visit 10) or 28 days after the last dose of study treatment, approximately 28 weeks

 Adverse event reporting additional description

-Treatment emergent adverse events (TEAEs) were defined as any AE that occurred after 1st dose or AE occurred before 1st dose but worsened in severity on or after 1st dose.
-Treatment emergent SAEs and treatment emergent non-serious AEs are reported here.
+Treatment emergent adverse events (TEAEs) were defined as any AE that occurred after first dose or AE occurred before first dose but worsened in severity on or after first dose.
+Treatment emergent serious adverse events and treatment emergent non-serious AEs are reported here.

 Assessment type